May 1, 2024

 • Role in DUI Detection: Despite their limitations, FSTs play a critical role in the initial assessment of impairment, often used in conjunction with breathalyzer tests to determine if a driver’s blood alcohol content (BAC) is above the legal limit for driving under the influence (DUI).

 While an integral part of DUI enforcement, Field sobriety tests are surrounded by debates on their accuracy and the impact of their limitations on the justice process.
-This highlights the importance of continued research and innovation in DUI detection methods, ensuring that law enforcement tools are as effective and fair as possible in identifying drivers with a blood alcohol concentration (BAC) above the legal alcohol limit.
+The importance of continued research and innovation in DUI detection methods, ensuring that law enforcement tools are as effective and fair as possible in identifying drivers with a blood alcohol concentration (BAC) above the legal alcohol limit.
 As discussions on FSTs evolve, there is potential for the development of more objective and reliable testing methods, contributing to safer roads and more just legal outcomes for those suspected of driving under the influence (DUI).

 Key Takeaways